By André Fonseca, Zypho

 Showers require heat and power, bathtubs are made from non-recyclable materials, and cleaning products can be aggressive etc. What can families do to ensure they have an eco-friendlier bathroom than they do today?

 Water is a resource we need to protect.
 People started by turning off taps when brushing their teeth and installing more water-efficient toilet flushes.
 Aside from these, people also consider other impressive and budget-friendly toilet options, such as a portable toilet rental.

 However, we can take water-saving even further with low-flow fixtures in your bathroom.

-For example, the dual-flush toilet which helps to reduce the average water consumption per flush to four litres or less.
+For example, for your next bathroom renovations consider a the dual-flush toilet which helps to reduce the average water consumption per flush to four litres or less.

 Another, more recent, example is the Nebia Spa Shower, which uses 10 precision nozzles to atomise the water.
 This saves up to 65% of the water!

 Our bathrooms contain some of the largest items in a home and most are non-recyclable.